NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

 storagePrefix      Prefix used when provisioning new volumes in the SVM            "trident"
 ================== =============================================================== ================================================

+A fully-qualified domain name (FQDN) can be specified for the managementLIF and dataLIF options.
+The ontap-san driver selects an IP address from the FQDN lookup for the dataLIF.
+The ontap-nas and ontap-nas-economy drivers use the provided FQDN as the dataLIF for NFS mount operations.

 You can control how each volume is provisioned by default using these options in a special section of the configuration.
 For an example, see the configuration examples below.